Consensys/python-solidity-parser/README.md

 ### Nodes

-parse nodes can be accessed like dictionaries or object attributes.
-Nodes always carry a `type` field to denote the type of information provided.
-The first node is of type `sourceUnit`.
+Parse-tree nodes can be accessed both like dictionaries or via object attributes.
+Nodes always carry a `type` field to hint the type of AST node.
+The start node is always of type `sourceUnit`.